Home

 Source Notes…

-A title is the main heading written in capital shown at the top of the table.
-It must explain the contents of the table and throw light on the table as whole different parts of the heading can be separated by commas there are no full stop be used in the little.
+The title is the main heading written in capitals shown at the top of the table.
+It must explain the contents of the table and throw light on the table, as whole different parts of the heading can be separated by commas.
+There are no full stops in the little.

 The vertical heading and subheading of the column are called columns captions.
-The spaces were these column headings are written is called box head.
-Only the first letter of the box head is in capital letters and the remaining words must be written in small letters.
+The spaces where these column headings are written is called the box head.
+Only the first letter of the box head is in capital letters and the remaining words must be written in lowercase.

-A statement given below the title and enclosed in brackets usually describe the units of measurement is called prefatory notes.
+A statement given below the title and enclosed in brackets usually describes the units of measurement and is called the prefatory notes.

-It appears immediately below the body of the table providing the further additional explanation.
+These appear immediately below the body of the table providing additional explanation.

-The source notes is given at the end of the table indicating the source from when information has been taken.
-It includes the information about compiling agency, publication etc…
+The source notes are given at the end of the table indicating the source the information has been taken from.
+It includes the information about compiling agency, publication, etc.

 • A table should be simple and attractive.
-There should be no need of further explanations (details).
+There should be no need of further explanation (details).

-• Proper and clear headings for columns and rows should be need.
+• Proper and clear headings for columns and rows are necessary.

 • Suitable approximation may be adopted and figures may be rounded off.